SwissDataScienceCenter/renku-design-docs/feature-pitches/003-ssh-into-sessions/ssh-into-sessions.md

 1. Launch a session on RenkuLab resources from their local terminal via the `renku session start` command
 2. Click on the ssh connect button in VSCode that is provided by the VSCode ssh extension to open the session in VSCode.

-- An *example* workflow is written out inside this drop down.
+- An *example* workflow is written out below.
 However, the specific implementation is up to the Build Team!
 The final design does not need to match this workflow exactly, it’s just a starting point for thinking through how this could work.

     **One-Time Initial Set Up** - the user does this one time per project